sofvanh/Yarnie/README.md

 Includes two different implementations of the knapsack algorithm.
 Thorougly tested as per course guidelines.
 Find pictures / graphs / info in Finnish in the TIRALABRA folder.

-Download the APK here: https://drive.google.com/open?id=1TIQjMwUMyK3MsPE_fW2nxTYfVvsOO_k_
+Download the APK here: https://drive.google.com/open?id=1TIQjMwUMyK3MsPE_fW2nxTYfVvsOO_k_ (Note that the link ends in an underscore.
+You'll probably have to copy the link into your browser to get it to work.)